 Apply health system science principles to optimize health outcomes for patients and populations.

-NYU Grossman Long Island School of Medicine’s policies and procedures contain information necessary for participation in campus life and answers many questions about various aspects of medical school.
+NYU Grossman Long Island School of Medicine’s policies and procedures provide essential information for participating in campus life and address many common questions about all aspects of medical school.
+All medical students are subject to the policies and procedures and are expected to be familiar with them.